julionevarez/npcflow/README.md

 # NPCFlow – a Tiny Dialogue Language

-NPCFlow is my final‑project programming language.
+**NPCFlow** is my final–project programming language.
-It lets you write short NPC conversations in plain text and then run them with Python.
+It lets you write simple NPC conversations in plain text and run them with Python.
+In this case, I decided to do "Skyrim-Style" NPC conversations.
+Some lines are static, others can be generated on‑the‑fly by
-The theme for my sample scripts is **Skyrim‑style chatter**: blacksmiths, guards, and villagers that can respond with either fixed lines or AI‑generated ones (via OpenAI).
+OpenAI (so the dialogue feels alive).

 ---